danboyce92/SDDS-Assignment/README.md

 See is it possible to remove GoogleMapCreator & TotalMapCreator for just one class and have it work the same.
 The only thing to be aware of is that the generateMap function takes different parameters

+ ## Problems encountered worth mentioning

+ An issue that took a while to overcome was giving me results that seemed unrelated to each other.
+I soon realised how I was implementing the google embeddings list was wrong.
+I initialised the googleEmbeddings list after I created the googleWordMap so at first I created the embeddings list with this googleHashMap.values().
+Without realising that the hashMap does not return the values in the order that they were created in.
+This jumbled the embeddings up with random words creating nonsense and a headache.